French Collection, Traditional

 Constantin Kluge oil painting – La Madeleine Paris

 Supplied with a certificate of authenticity

-Please note the dimensions of this work when framed are approximately 95cm x 72cm
+Please note the dimensions of this work framed are approximately W 95cm x H 72cm

 Provenance: Part of the late Cecil Rochefort D’oyly-John art collection.